catosplace/docker-docker-image-dojo/README.md

 This is a development environment for Docker images built using [Dojo](https://github.com/kudulab/dojo).

-This image enables you to lint your Docker images.
+This image enables you to build,lint and test your Docker images.

+## Specification
+This image has installed:

+* bats
+* checkmake
+* dive
+* docker
+* dojo
+* hadolint
+* shellcheck

 ## Usage

 1. Install [Docker](https://docs.docker.com/install/), if you do not have it already.
-2. Install [Dojo](https://github.com/ai-traders/dojo), it is a self-containted binary, so just place it somewhere on the `PATH`.
+2. Install [Dojo](https://github.com/kudulab/dojo), it is a self-containted binary, so just place it somewhere on the `PATH`.
 On OSX you can use `brew install kudulab/homebrew-dojo-osx/dojo`.

 **On Linux**
 ```bash